david-and-brandon-the-sa-se-bros/zillow-clustering-project/README.md

     * Explain how to reproduce our work.
     * Contain notes from project planning.
 ## Goals
-* Utilizing the zillow dataset find what is driving the errors in the Zestimates.
+* Utilizing the `zillow` dataset : find what is driving the errors in the Zestimates.
       -Use the the 2017 properties and predictions data for single unit / single family homes.

 ## Key Findings